Mindat.org: Description

 Mindat claims to be the largest mineral database and mineralogical reference website on the Internet.
-It is used by professional mineralogists, geologists, and amateur mineral collectors alike, and is referenced in many publications.
+It is crowd-sourced and also expert-reviewed and curated for data quality.
+The database is used by professional mineralogists, geologists, and amateur mineral collectors alike, and is referenced in many publications.

 The database covers a variety of topics: scientific articles, field trip reports, mining history, advice for collectors, book reviews, mineral entries, localities, and photographs.
 Much of the information is from published literature, but registered editors may add and revise information and references.
 Editors are vetted for their expertise, in order to ensure accuracy.
 References have to be provided in the proper format, and editors own the copyright of data that they have contributed.
 The data is organized into mineral and locality pages, with links that allow for easy navigation among the pages.